iakioh/V1SH_model/README.md

 Neural circuit model of visual primary cortex (V1) for the V1 Saliency Hypothesis.
 Implemented during a lab rotation at Prof. Li Zhaoping's lab.

-I can use [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/) to write further content.

 ## Installation

 ```